GraniteLabsAI/granitelabs-site/docs/blue-iris/remote-access.md

 Problems with port forwarding:

-- Exposes your system to the internet
+- Exposes your system directly to the internet
-- Vulnerable to scanning and attacks
+- Vulnerable to scanning and automated attacks
 - Requires constant monitoring
-- Weak authentication risks
+- Weak authentication increases risk

 ---